Hritikrai55/Voyage-Analytics-Intergrating-MLOPS-in-Travel/README.md

 # MLOps in Travel: Price Prediction Suite

-This repository is an end-to-end MLOps project focused on building, training, deploying, and orchestrating machine learning models for the travel industry.
-It includes solutions for flight price prediction, hotel price prediction, and gender classification, demonstrating best practices in reproducibility, automation, and scalable deployment using Docker, Airflow, and MLflow.
+This repository is a comprehensive, production-grade MLOps project designed for the travel industry.
+It provides robust pipelines for building, training, deploying, and orchestrating machine learning models to solve real-world problems such as flight price prediction, hotel price prediction, and gender classification.
+The project leverages best practices in reproducibility, automation, CI/CD, and scalable deployment using Docker, Airflow, MLflow, and Kubernetes.

 ---